Academic skills I: Academic Writing

 Targeted Learning Outcome

-•To appreciate the extent to which transforming the production of academic outputs from private events to semi-public processes can maximize their quality and impact.
+•Transforming work from private events to semi-public processes in order to maximize quality and impact.

 Preparation